AFS-Summerside/AFS-Summerside.github.io/markdown/subgroup-meetings/2023-09-29/minutes.md

 The executive discussed the viability of using the PIPSC official communication channels, and Carl added that communication sent out using this method can take multiple weeks before it gets into the inbox of our members.

-All agree to start reaching out to people they know on personal communication channel and ask them to email the afs-summerside email address with their name so they can be added to an email list.
+All agree to start reaching out to people they know on personal communication channel and ask them to email the AFS Summerside email address with their name so they can be added to an email list.

 ### Consultation